EnterpriseDB/terraform-provider-biganimal/CONTRIBUTING.md

 ## Intro

-We welcome contributions to code, open defects, improvements and  documentation.
+We welcome contributions to code, reporting defects, suggesting improvements and expanding documentation.
 All members of the community, including contributors, are expected to uphold the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Report an Issue

-[GitHub issues](https://github.com/istio/istio/issues/new/choose) can be used to report suspected defects or submit feature requests.
+[GitHub issues](https://github.com/EnterpriseDB/terraform-provider-biganimal/issues) can be used to report suspected defects or submit feature requests.

 When reporting a misbehaviour please make sure to provide: